alvincapil/customer/readme.md

-This is a very basic example of CRUD in Node.js n mySQL.
+This is a very basic example of CRUD in Node.js using MySQL.